Regularization

 The top plot shows the ensemble of fits; the second plot is the integrand of as a function of , with the three components stacked.
 The top edge of the stack is the total expected error at each , and the area of each band integrates to its scalar in the legend below.

 2. Set at small .
-Variance explodes, especially near and where high-degree polynomials wobble the most given thin boundary support.
-Bias² stays small everywhere.
+Variance grows substantially, particularly near and , where high-degree polynomials oscillate most strongly given the limited support at the boundaries.
+Bias² remains small throughout.

-3. Slide up.
-The gray noise band rises uniformly across ; the integrated identity should still track the empirical test MSE within Monte Carlo error.
+3. Increase .
+The gray noise band rises uniformly across , and the integrated identity continues to track the empirical test MSE up to Monte Carlo error.

-This is the picture we are trying to manipulate.
-Regularization is the lever.
+This is the structure we now seek to control.
+Regularization is the principal tool.

 4. Ridge regression: shrinking variance with

-The simplest fix for high-variance regimes is to add an penalty on the weights:
+A standard remedy in high-variance regimes is to add an penalty to the weights:

-Two limits to keep in mind: recovers OLS, and shrinks every non-intercept coefficient to zero (the prediction collapses to ).
+Two limiting cases are useful to keep in mind: recovers OLS, while shrinks every coefficient to zero.

 Demo 4 · Ridge regression (L₂ penalty)